-Strategy Action Group responsible 3-6.1.e The following strategies and actions of the city's adopted 2019 Climate Action Plan (CAP) are incorporated to embed them in city decision- making processes: Administration Environmental Quality Commission Use metrics described in the 2019 CAP to establish goals in strategic planning efforts to meet the outcomes in this plan.
-3-6.2 Encourage the use of energy-efficient mechanical systems and building products and/or the use of building designs and materials that reduce lifecycle carbon and reliance on non-local energy sources in rehabilitation and new construction to decrease building operation costs and impacts on the environment Community Development Administration Environmental Quality Commission 3-6.3 Encourage the use of deconstruction methods over demolition to decrease negative impacts on the environment, where and when possible.
+Strategy Action Group responsible 3-6.1.d The following strategies and actions of the city's adopted 2019 Climate Action Plan (CAP) are incorporated to embed them in city decision-making processes: Coordinate with local waste and recycling haulers to offer curbside compost pickup for residents and businesses that will be delivered to a local compostable waste processing facility.
+Administration Public Works Environmental Quality Commission 3-6.1.e The following strategies and actions of the city's adopted 2019 Climate Action Plan (CAP) are incorporated to embed them in city decision-making processes: Use metrics described in the 2019 CAP to establish goals in strategic planning efforts to meet the outcomes in this plan.
+Administration Environmental Quality Commission 3-6.2 Encourage the use of energy-efficient mechanical systems and building products and/or the use of building designs and materials that reduce lifecycle carbon and reliance on non-local energy sources in rehabilitation and new construction to decrease building operation costs and impacts on the environment Community Development Administration Environmental Quality Commission 3-6.3 Encourage the use of deconstruction methods over demolition to decrease negative impacts on the environment, where and when possible.
 Require for City-led and/or financially facilitated projects.
-Community Development Administration Environmental Quality Commission 3-6.4.a Update Chapter 34 of the Code of Ordinances, 2008 Comprehensive Transportation Plan, and 2020 Surface Water Management Plan to: Require green stormwater infrastructure (GSI) and sustainable stormwater management practices in public and private projects related to Community Development Planning Commission Public Works Environmental Quality Commission 3-6.4.b stormwater runoff.
-Update Chapter 34 of the Code of Ordinances, 2008 Comprehensive Transportation Plan, and 2020 Surface Water Management Plan to: Plan and schedule improvements in city rights-of-way to reduce the urban heat island effect and increase resilience to flooding through methods such as shared, stacked-function green infrastructure and planting Community Development Planning Commission Public Works Northfield Transportation Advisory Committee Environmental Quality Commission 3-6.4.c Update Chapter 34 of the Code of Ordinances, 2008 Comprehensive Transportation Plan, and 2020 Surface Water Management Plan to: Collaborate with partner agencies on water quality improvement efforts, including capital projects and programming.
-For example: Community Development Planning Commission Public Works Northfield Transportation Advisory Committee Environmental Quality Commission
+Community Development Administration Environmental Quality Commission 3-6.4.a Update Chapter 34 of the Code of Ordinances (Zoning Code), 2008 Comprehensive Transportation Plan, and 2020 Surface Water Management Plan to: Require green stormwater infrastructure (GSI) and sustainable stormwater management practices in public and private projects related to stormwater runoff.
+Community Development Planning Commission Public Works Environmental Quality Commission City Council 3-6.4.b Update Chapter 34 of the Code of Ordinances (Zoning Code), 2008 Comprehensive Transportation Plan, and 2020 Surface Water Management Plan to: Plan and schedule improvements in city rights-of-way to reduce the urban heat island effect and increase resilience to flooding through methods such as shared, stacked-function green infrastructure and planting Community Development Planning Commission Public Works Northfield Transportation Advisory Committee Environmental Quality Commission City Council